RobVaughn/resume/README.md

 ### Rob Vaughn Resume

-Rob Vaughn Online Resume.
-General experience, please contact me if you'd like the long, complete version.
+Rob Vaughn Online Resume with general experience.
+Please see the full version for an exhaustive list of my background.